samvid25/Captive-Portal-Auto-Login/README.md

  $ cd Captive-Portal-Auto-Login
  $ gedit login.py
 ```
-Replace "staff" with your username and password:
+Replace "staff" with your username and password.
 Save and exit.

-Replace /path/to/login.py with the path to login.py in your PC:
 ```
  $ gedit login
 ```
+Replace /path/to/login.py with the path to login.py in your PC.
 Save and exit.

 Make the 'login' shell script executable: